-Graphics Language[TM] (IOGL) can be used in many different ways.
-It can enhance the appearance of standard host reports through a few simple graphical elements such as lines, boxes, and circles; or it can be used to present pertinent data through charts.
+I-O Graphics Language[TM] (IOGL) can be used in many different ways, enhancing the appearance of standard host reports through a few simple graphical elements such as lines, boxes, and circles; or to present pertinent data through charts.
 IOGL can even be used to create sophisticated electronic forms.
 However, to utilize IOGL all applications have the following in common:

 - 1. Determine which IOGL elements are needed to create the desired output (i.e. the bar chart shown below uses four different IOGL elements). - 2.
 Determine the printable area of the page. - 3.
 Determine the positioning of the graphical elements relative to the top left hand corner of the printable area. - 4.
 PCL color printer only.
-Determine the order in which to print the graphical elements.
+Determine the print order of the graphical elements.
 The lines of the last IOGL element will overlap (and cover) the previous IOGL elements. - 5.
 Design the graphical output, one element at a time. - 6.
 Link the graphical output with your host application.